 What does chia pudding taste like?

 Chia pudding is creamy with a slight tapioca pudding like texture.
-The seeds will soften up the longer they sit in the liquids but they will always have a very slight crunch.
+The chia seeds will soften up the longer they sit in the liquids, but they will always have a very slight crunch.

 These seeds do not have any flavor, so the pudding will take on whatever flavor you add to it.
 For this recipe, I added cocoa powder and instant coffee to give it a delicious mocha flavor.

-- Coconut Milk – you can make chia pudding with any type of milk, but for this recipe I used a carton of coconut milk.
+- Coconut Milk - you can make chia pudding with any type of milk, but for this recipe I used a carton of coconut milk.
 Feel free to use canned coconut milk for an even creamier and thicker texture.
-You really can use any liquid you prefer. (almond, oat, dairy, water, protein drink)
+Almond milk, oat milk, regular milk, water, or a protein drink will also work.

 - Dark Cocoa Powder - the dark cocoa will give it an intense chocolate flavor.
 Regular is fine too.

-- Vanilla and Coconut Extract – a splash of each of these helps add some flavor and complexity
+- Vanilla Extract & Coconut Extract - a splash of each of these helps add some flavor and complexity

 - Instant Coffee - adding instant espresso or coffee powder to a chocolate dessert helps to intensify the chocolate flavor.
 This amount used in this recipe will give it a slight coffee flavor.